 2.1.Food material

-The criteria that guided our choice of foodstuffs used in the formulation of local flours are: being well suited to the nutritional needs of young children; be locally produced and available all year round; be well accepted from a cultural point of view as a source of vitamin and minerals; moringa (vegetable) as a source of vitamins and minerals; white beans (legumes) as a source of vitamins and minerals and peanuts as a source of lipids and proteins.
+The criteria that guided our choice of foodstuffs used in the formulation of local flours are: being well suited to the nutritional needs of young children; being locally produced and available all year round; being well accepted from a cultural point of view as a source of vitamin and minerals; moringa (vegetable) as a source of vitamins and minerals; white beans (legumes) as a source of vitamins and minerals and peanuts as a source of lipids and proteins.
 These ingredients were purchased from the Bongor market.

 2.2.Manufacturing processes for different flours